Robert-van-Engelen/Forth500/manual.md

 TOS, which can be inspected, but should not be dropped before `ENDCASE`.

-Constant words push their value on the stack, wheras variable words push the address of their value on the stack to be fetched with `@` and new values are stored with `!`.
+Constant words push their value on the stack, wheras variable words push the address of their value on the stack to fetch with `@` and to store a new value with `!`.

-So-called Forth values offer the advantage of implicit fetch like constants.
-Let's replace the `VARIABLE language` with a `VALUE` initialized to `#english`:
+So-called Forth value words offer the advantage of implicit fetch like constants.
+To illustrate value words, let's replace the `VARIABLE language` with `VALUE language` initialized to `#english`:

     #english VALUE language ↲